carbon-language/carbon-lang/flang/documentation/Calls.md

 type-bound procedures.
-The resolution of calls to overridable type-bound procedures of polymorphic types must be completed at execution (generic resolution of type-bound procedure bindings from actual argument types, kinds, and ranks is always a compilation-time task (15.5.6, C.10.6)).
+The resolution of calls to overridable type-bound procedures of polymorphic types must be completed at execution (generic resolution of type-bound procedure bindings from effective argument types, kinds, and ranks is always a compilation-time task (15.5.6, C.10.6)).

 Each derived type that declares or inherits any overridable